k3s — Lightweight Kubernetes

 Node token

-The node token is a shared secret that workers use to authenticate with the master API.
+The node token is a shared secret that agents use to authenticate with the server API.

 /var/lib/rancher/k3s/server/node-token